Ichetucknee Blue Hole Spring is my favorite spring in Florida.

 The last time we visited we stayed in the Ichetucknee Springs Campground and had a great trip.
 We were able to arrive very early, and enjoy the springs while they were empty, before the crowds arrived.

 Millions of people visit Ichetucknee Springs State Park every year.
-But, most people come to Ichetucknee Springs for tubing down the Ichetucknee River.
+But, most people come for tubing down the Ichetucknee River.

-The northern section of the park, and Blue Hole, are off the beaten path.
-Relatively few people visit Blue Hole Spring.
-Maybe it’s because people are lazy and it requires a trail walk to get there?
+The northern section of the park, and Blue Hole, are slightly off the beaten path.
+Fewer people visit Blue Hole Spring.

 Most people admire the spring from above.